Musings of a multi-tasking mummy who loves metaphors, museums, mooks & music & but who can't do the macarena for nuts!

 Two days after my discharge from the American Hospital.
 Our only en famille photo in Paris.

 Most ladies who go to Paris end up with a handbag or two, whether a LV, a Chanel or a Birkin.
 I ended up with the Hermes of eye surgeries.
 Ever since we got back to KL, I have been inundated by questions such as, “What happened?
 Why did you get an operation in Paris?
 What IS a retinal detachment?
 Were you in pain?
 You mean you chose Paris for the surgery?
 Why not Singapore, if you don’t trust Malaysian doctors?
-(Haha, I had to laugh at that one, and the little faith we have in our poor surgeons).

 So, here’s my story.
 A blow by blow account of my treatment du jour through my lenses.( no pun intended!)